Denmark Vesey: Concerns about proceedings

-Learning that the proceedings were largely conducted in secret, with defendants often unable to confront their accusers or hear testimony against them, Governor Thomas Bennett, Jr. had concerns about the legality of the Court, as did his brother-in-law Justice Johnson.
-The owners of accused slaves and their attorneys, however, were allowed to attend the proceedings.
+Learning that the proceedings were largely conducted in secret, with defendants often unable to confront their accusers or hear testimony against them, Governor Thomas Bennett, Jr., had concerns about the legality of the Court, as did his brother-in-law Justice Johnson.
+The slave-holders of accused slaves and their attorneys, however, were allowed to attend the proceedings.
 Bennett had served almost continuously in the state legislature since 1804, including four years as Speaker of the House.
-He did not take any action at first, because four of his household slaves were among those accused in the first group with Vesey, and three of these men were executed with the leader on July 2.
+He did not take any action at first because four people that he enslaved were among those accused in the first group with Vesey, and three of these men were executed with the leader on July 2.

 Bennett consulted in writing with Robert Y. Hayne, Attorney General for the state, expressing his concerns about the conduct of the Court.
-He believed that it was wrong for defendants to be unable to confront their accusers, yet be subject to execution.
+He believed that it was wrong for defendants to be unable to confront their accusers yet be subject to execution.
 Hayne responded that, under the state's constitution, slaves were not protected by the rights available to freemen of habeas corpus and the Magna Carta.
 Vesey, however, was a free man.